timoles/bachelor-arbeit/README.md

 * test with initial malleable transport and with added malleable transport

-* if transport cant be initialized (and we have no valid transports we nuke the CPU) `transport initialisation failed, moving to the next transport`
+* if transport cant be initialized (and we have no valid transports we nuke the CPU) `transport initialization failed, moving to the next transport`

 * own transport works now, need to check if CHANGING into the transport works aswell. (as initial transport version it works (in metasploit framework `setg OverrideScheme mhttp`))